grammyjs/website/site/docs/plugins/keyboard.md

 As mentioned earlier, all that custom keyboards do is sending regular text messages.
 Your bot cannot differentiate between ordinary text messages, and text messages that were sent by clicking a button.

-Moreover, buttons will always send exactly the message that's written on them.
+Moreover, buttons will always send exactly the message that’s written on them.
 Telegram does not allow you to create buttons that display one text, but send another.
 If you need to do this, you should use an [inline keyboard](#inline-keyboards) instead.